NurkyzUs/terraform_session/README.md

 # terraform_may
-This repo is for may Terraform sessions
+This repo is for the Terraform sessions